 How to Fix OnePlus 5 Battery Life Problems

 With every phone released users complain about battery life.
-This is especially true after the latest March Android 8.0 update, and for those on the OnePlus 5 Android 8.1 beta release.
-You’re testing beta software, so problems are expected.
+This is especially true for those on the OnePlus 5 Android 8.1 release.
+Expect major battery life improvements on Android Pie in the near future.

-However, for everyone else on stock Android 8.0 we have a few suggestions.
+However, for everyone else, we have a few suggestions.
 Most likely, it’s an app that doesn’t play nice with Oreo.
 We also recommend customizing location settings, turning the screen brightness down to around 40% or automatic, and closing big apps you no longer need.

 However, the best route is to head into settings and make sure an app isn’t draining your juice.
 Head to Settings > Battery and see what’s at the top of the list.
 Typically Android system, Android OS, or the screen is at the top.
 If there’s an app at the top, something isn’t right.
 Uninstall it, disable the app, or tap on it and hit “Force Close” to kill an app that’s draining the battery.

 We also recommend setting up Battery Saver modes when you’re in a pinch and need extra juice.
-Otherwise, wait for a stable update to Android 8.1 Oreo, or even Android P later this year.
+Otherwise, wait for Android Pie and all of Google’s new adaptive battery saver modes and smart controls.

 General OnePlus 5 Bugs & Problems